 Librería: Better World Books: West, Reno, NV, Estados Unidos de America

-Condición: Very Good.
+Condición: Good.
 Reprint.
-Pages intact with possible writing/highlighting.
-Binding strong with minor wear.
-Dust jackets/supplements may not be included.
+Pages intact with minimal writing/highlighting.
+The binding may be loose and creased.
+Dust jackets/supplements are not included.
 Stock photo provided.
 Product includes identifying sticker.
 Better World Books: Buy Books.
 Do Good.
-Nº de ref. del artículo: 4991560-6
+Nº de ref. del artículo: 4667665-6

 Cantidad disponible: 1 disponibles